The BA (Hons) Computer Games (Art and Animation) programme is designed to provide

 For international students: Scholarships of 1000 GBP may be available

-We use a traditional range of methods include examinations, coursework, class tests, presentations, computer-based exercises and written reports to assess our students, up until their final year when our students undertake an industrial project with a client based delivery.
-We promote Autodesk and Unity partnership and other industry links for briefs.
+We use a traditional range of methods include examinations, coursework, class tests, presentations, computer-based exercises and written reports to assess our students.
+We have strong links to key industrial solution providers such as Autodesk, Adobe and Unity and work closely with them to ensure our teaching is closely matched to current best industrial practice.
 The students benefit from guest lecturers from the creative industries while industry workflows and discussions are promoted and embedded into teaching and assessment to ensure that all of our teaching is relevant to the workplace.
+As well as developing virtual design solutions, students have access to a range of rapid prototyping and physical modelling resources such as 3D printing and CNC milling machines.
+Our students also have access to a high definition digital video studio and motion capture suite.

-A graduate from our course will have the necessary skills and knowledge to enjoy a number of careers within the creative industries, including as a 3D game artist, conceptual game artist, games animator, video SFX artist or as a pre-visualisation artist for film and television
+Graduates will have the necessary skills and knowledge to enjoy a number of careers within the creative industries, including as a 3D game artist, conceptual game artist, games animator, video SFX artist or as a pre-visualisation artist for film and television.

 Glasgow Caledonian University is one of the UK’s most dynamic and diverse higher education institutions, with a tradition of welcoming students from all walks of life.
 As such, the University offers a range of scholarships and bursaries to ensure all students have an equal chance of success.
 The fees and funding that are relevant to you also depend on where you lived before coming to university.